Soul-Warming Cauliflower Soup with Roasted Garlic and Truffle Oil

 - PREP: Position a rack in the center of the oven and preheat the oven to 425ºF.
 Spray the baking sheet with cooking spray.
 Grab the head of garlic, drizzle with a tablespoon of oil and season with salt and pepper.
 Place the head of garlic on a piece of foil and cover the head entirely.

 - SOUP: Heat the butter in a dutch oven or in a soup pot, let melt.
 Stir in onions and allow to cook in butter until translucent, about 5-6 minutes.
 Add the thyme leaves and bay leaf and give it 30 seconds before pouring in the broth.
 Bring the soup to boil, then add cauliflower and roasted garlic.
+Remove the bay leaf.
 Puree soup using an immersion blender with the soup on the low heat setting.
 When blended, let simmer for 5 minutes.
-Stir in heavy cream, taste and adjust with seasonings as desired.
+Stir in heavy cream, taste, and adjust with seasonings as desired.
 If the soup is too thick, you can add a splash of water or additional broth too thin to your liking.
 Turn the heat off, stir in the white truffle oil and serve warm!